shubham-1809/chat-sphere/README.md

-# Talk-A-Tive
+# Chat Sphere

-Talk-a-tive is a Full Stack Chatting App.
+Chat Sphere is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack